Kate Riordan

 Writing Coach

-Kate Riordan is the author of seven novels and short stories.
-The Girl in the Photograph, a Sunday Times bestseller, is a haunting dual timeline novel about two women entwined by fate, published by Penguin in 2015 and described in the Sunday Times as ‘rich and atmospheric’ and a must-read for fans of Du Maurier’s Rebecca.
+Kate's historical novel The Girl in the Photograph, a Sunday Times bestseller, is a haunting dual timeline novel about two women entwined by fate, published by Penguin in 2015 and described in the Sunday Times as ‘rich and atmospheric’ and a must-read for fans of Du Maurier’s Rebecca.
 It was Penguin’s bestselling ebook that summer.

-Kate Riordan is a writer and journalist.
-She started out as an editorial assistant at the Guardian, followed by a stint as deputy editor for the lifestyle section of Time Out.
-Kate has written for Red, Stella, British Airways’s High Life, Grand Design magazine, the Guardian, Grazia, Living etc. and the Sunday Times.
+Kate has worked as a journalist for the Guardian and as deputy editor for the lifestyle section of Time Out.
+She has written for Red, Stella, British Airways’s High Life, the Guardian, Grazia, Living etc., and the Sunday Times.
+She has an MA in English from Exeter University.

 Kate lives in the Cotswolds with two rescue dogs and is at work on her new novel.
 If you’re writing mystery, suspense or historical fiction you’ll find Kate a supportive and inspiring writing coach.